a1v0/a1v0.de/draft-articles/servicenow-clone-guide-1.md

 Not to mention the fact that the benefits a clone provides aren't always very big.
 You might do very little dev work, overall, so that dev and prod aren't particularly divergent.
 A clone will hardly benefit you here, no matter whether the client wants it.

+## Is cloning easy?

+- when is cloning easy?
+  - when there's not much config to preserve
+  - when there's already not too myuch divergence between prod and non-prod
+- when is it awkward?
+  - lots of divergence
+  - lots of open workstreams
+  - lots of devs working on stuff
+  - when PROD contains not just sensitive data (like most PRODs do) but extra-sensitive data, e.g. SecOps or HR

 ## Clone guide sections

 <!-- Make sure these titles match the article titles -->